Zymbit-Docs/docs/content/bootware-one-zero/getting-started/_index.md

 {{< cardpane >}}
 {{% card header="Bootware Wizard -Main Screen" %}}
 {{< figure
-    src="zbwizard/wizmain.png"
+    src="../utilities/zbwizard/wizmain.png"
     alt="Bootware Wizard"
     caption="Choose your options, save and exit."
     >}}
 {{% /card %}}
 {{< /cardpane >}}

 **Partition Setup** – Specifies the device partition layout after an update.
 The root file system will be re-partitioned with your chosen configuration.
 Filesystem sizes estimates are based off of 32GB CM4s.

-*	1  A Only [HALF DISK] – This will take the remaining disk space available after the boot partition and create an encrypted partition that will use half of this space as the root partition (around 14.4 GB).
-This leaves half the disk empty on purpose for dev usage.

-*	2  A only [FULL DISK] – This will take the remaining disk space available after the boot partition (around ~29GB) and create an encrypted partition that will use almost all of this space as the root partition.
+Choose the recommended Option 3 A/B.

 *	3  A/B – RECOMMENDED This will take the remaining disk space available after the boot partition and create two encrypted partitions, each taking up half of the remaining space (around 14.4 GB).
 Most useful for rollback and recovery with an Active/Backup configuration.

 **Update Policy** – The update policies are centered around how a new update gets applied to the filesystems on the device.
 The update policies listed below are only related to (A)ctive/(B)ackup partitioned devices, as (A)ctive only devices only have one filesystem to update.

-*	1  Backup – RECOMMENDED Apply new updates to current backup filesystem and swap to booting the new updated backup partition as the active partition now.
-If the new update is bad, it will rollback into the previous stable active partition.
-Only relevant when configured with A/B partitions.

-*	2  Active – Apply new updates to only the current active filesystem and keep the backup partition untouched.
-Only relevant when configured with A/B partitions.

-*	3  Both – Apply new updates to both filesystems and always boot on the first root partition as the active partition.
-Warning: A bad update will have nothing to rollback to; the device will have to go through a recovery process.
+Choose the recommeded Option 1 - Backup.
+This way you know you have a good Active partition for fallback.

 **Endpoint Setup** – The configured endpoint ready with a new update(.zi image).
-The endpoint can be either an https URL or an external mass storage device like a USB stick.
+The endpoint can be either an https URL or a local external mass storage device like a USB stick or nVME drive.

 *	Endpoint – Type the endpoint where the .zi image resides for the device to pull updates from.
 The endpoint will be checked for validity.